Beerwah

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 The suburb of Beerwah had a median taxpayer income of $47,408 and an average income of $57,674 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average, with Rest of Qld's median income being $53,146 and average income being $66,593.
-By September 2025, estimated median and average incomes in Beerwah would be approximately $52,106 and $63,389 respectively, accounting for a 9.91% Wage Price Index growth since financial year 2023.
+These figures are below the national averages for median and average incomes.
+In Regional Queensland, the median income was $53,146 and the average income was $66,593 during the same period.
+Based on a 9.91% growth in wages since financial year 2023, estimated current incomes as of September 2025 would be approximately $52,106 (median) and $63,389 (average).
 Census data indicates that household, family, and personal incomes in Beerwah rank modestly, between the 27th and 36th percentiles.
-In Beerwah, 34.5% of the population (2,862 individuals) fall within the $1,500 - $2,999 income range, which is similar to regional levels where this cohort represents 31.7%.
-Housing affordability pressures are severe in Beerwah, with only 82.2% of income remaining, ranking at the 35th percentile.
+In terms of earnings profile, 34.5% of Beerwah's population, equating to 2,869 individuals, fall within the $1,500 - $2,999 income range, which is similar to regional levels where this cohort represents 31.7%.
+Housing affordability pressures are severe in Beerwah, with only 82.2% of income remaining after housing costs, ranking at the 35th percentile.

 Frequently Asked Questions - Income